cybozu-go/coil/docs/api.md

 - 400 Bad Request: input JSON data is invalid.
 - 409 Conflict: when an IP address has been allocated to the pod.
-- 503 Service Unavailable: no avaiable IP addresses.
+- 503 Service Unavailable: no available IP addresses.
 - 500 Internal Server Error: other reasons.

 ## <a name="get" />`GET /ip/<pod-namespace>/<pod-name>`

-Get assigned addresses for the pod.
+Get assigned address for the pod.

 ### Successful response